Audit Committee

 3.6 Appointments to the Committee shall be for a period of up to three years, which may be extended for a further three-year period (or, in exceptional circumstances, two such periods), provided the director still meets the criteria for membership of the Committee.

 3.7 Only the members of the Committee have the right to attend Committee meetings.
-Other individuals such as the Chair of the Society, Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Internal Auditor and other Executive Directors, external audit partners, external adviser(s), and representatives from relevant business functions may be invited to attend all or part of any meeting as and when appropriate.
+Other individuals such as the Chair of the Society, Group CEO, Group CFO, Group CRO, Chief Internal Auditor, Executive Directors of the Society or VMUK, members of the VMUK board audit committee (VMBAC), external audit partners, external adviser(s), and representatives from relevant business functions of the Group may be invited to attend all or part of any meeting as and when appropriate.

 4. Secretary